Vvender/BookStoreDashboard/README.md

 Exception Handling:

+CustomExceptionHandler Class:
-CustomExceptionHandler Class: Logs and handles exceptions with detailed error codes and messages.
+Logs and handles exceptions with detailed error codes and messages.
 Logging: Logs errors to an "error_log.txt" file, providing a comprehensive record of issues.

 Technologies Used:

 Python 3.x: Core programming language for system development.

 PyQt5: GUI framework for creating the interactive interface.

 pyodbc: Library for connecting to and interacting with the Microsoft SQL Server database.

-Reporting and Customization
+REPORTING AND CUSTOMIZATION

 Utilize the predefined views for reporting purposes.
 Customize or extend these views based on specific reporting needs.

-Exception Handling and Logging
+EXCEPTION HANDLING AND LOGGING

 The CustomExceptionHandler class ensures comprehensive error logging, aiding in troubleshooting and issue resolution.
 Review the "error_log.txt" file for a detailed record of encountered errors.

-Contributing
+CONTRIBUTING

 Feel free to explore, contribute, or use this code as a reference for your projects.
 If you have questions or encounter issues, please open an issue.

-License
+LICENCE

 This project is licensed under the MIT License.